tiepdotme/marabesi.com/_posts/2020-06-22-reactjs-patterns-a-study-based-on-google-search.md

 of the pattern, but the term, render props got more adoption from the community {% cite post_react_patterns_render_callback --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}.
 On the other hand {% cite post_simple_react_patterns --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %},
-states that there are discution between the effectiveness of the pattern.
+states that there is discution between the effectiveness of the pattern.

 <!-- ### Prop Collections and Getters